ChristopheMalo/Use-Angular/README.md

 - Just a simple app to show the force of Angular

 ## 02_structure-app
-How to create an Angular project structure on local MAC OS X machine:
+How to create an Angular project structure with test on local MAC OS X machine:
 - Need NPM
 - Install Node.js (if it's not already installed)
 - Use Grunt (tasks runner) and Karma (test runner)
 - Install grunt-cli (globally): [sudo] npm install -g grunt-cli
 - Install karma-cli (globally): [sudo] npm install -g grunt-cli
 - Install bower: [sudo] install -g bower
-- or update bower: [sudo npm update -g bower
+- or update bower: [sudo] npm update -g bower
 - Create the initial project structure:
     - Define the local dependencies of the projets
     - Backend dependencies managed with NPM (package.json)